 After (or during) your meal, Abbi soon arrives at your table, personally ensuring that you have enjoyed your meal, and the evening on the whole.

 Abbi is a wonderful man, with a warm personality.
 He is passionate about his business, you can tell by the sparkle in his eye.
 He is a man who loves what he does!

-By the time we reached "dolce" (desserts) we were ready to burst...
-Creamy cheese cake, Tiramisu, Chocolate mousse and Italian ice cream with amaretto cookies were calling our name, but the thought of taking another bite was too much.
+By the time we reach "dolce" (desserts) we are normally ready to burst... yet still, creamy cheese cake, tiramisu, chocolate mousse and Italian ice cream with amaretto cookies call your name.

-With drinks, wine, appetizers and entrees for four, and considering the superb service, setting and location, the bill was extremely reasonable (especially by Anguilla standards!).
+With drinks, wine, appetizers, entrees and dessert, and considering the superb service, setting and location, the bill is extremely reasonable (especially by Anguilla standards!).

 Directions: Dolce Vita is located on the Sandy Ground "strip", before you reach Pumphouse and Johnno's, if you're coming from the south/don't pass Elvis' on your way into Sandy Ground.